ethereum/go-ethereum/docs/_dapp/tracing.md

 To avoid those issues, Geth supports running custom JavaScript tracers *within* the Ethereum node, hich have full access to the EVM stack, memory and contract storage.
 This means developers only have to gather the data they actually need, and do any processing **at** the data.
-Please see the next section for our *custom in-node tracers*.

 ## Pruning